Welcome to the wonderful world of Enscribe 0.1.0

 How does it work?

-Supported audio formats include Microsoft WAV, Apple AIFF, Sun
+audio formats include Microsoft WAV, Apple AIFF, Sun Microsystems

 Colors!

-It's not perfect, since there are only two color axes, and it is
+file.
+It's not perfect, since there are only two color axes, and

-dependent upon your viewer, but it's still pretty cool.
-Baudline's
+it is dependent upon your viewer, but it's still pretty cool.

-default axes are green and purple, but I like red and cyan on my
+Baudline's default axes are green and purple, but I like red and

 enscribe -color=monet